-Fremont Peak is the second highest mountain in the Wind River Range and the third highest in Wyoming.
+Fremont Peak is the second highest mountain in the Wind River Range and the third highest in Wyoming (See the WY 13ers list here).
 Barely visible from the plains to the east, it is highly dominant from the west where it appears to be the range highpoint.
 A Continental Divide summit, its most popular route is a steep scramble reached from the most popular trailhead in the range, normally in a multi-day trip.
 Fremont also provides multi-pitch (to Grade IV) technical routes on the high-quality gneiss of the massive south and west faces.
 The north face has alpine routes and is filled almost to the brim with one of the largest glaciers in the American Rockies.
-A vertical snow couloir on the south face makes the peak indentifiable from points 30 miles down range and, in fact, the peak is also apparent from peaks in other Wyoming ranges.
+A straight snow couloir on the southeast face makes the peak indentifiable from points 30 miles down range and, in fact, the peak is also apparent from peaks in other Wyoming ranges.
 Its history goes back to 1842 when it was climbed by John C. Frémont.
 Its status as the highest peak with a non-technical route makes it one of the most popular climbs in the state.
 It is also the dominant peak passed by mountaineers on their way to Gannett Peak.
 Though Devils Tower may adorn the Wyoming license plate, it's Fremont Peak that greets visitors on border signs.
 "Here was not the inn which awaits the tired traveler on his return from Mont Blanc" - Frémont

 Summer season in the Wind Rivers is generally July-September with snow lingering on the higher trails into July.
 A snow storm is traditional between the last week of August and the second week of September.
 This is often followed by a dry period with crisp temperatures for 1-4 weeks.
 On glacier routes crevasses are hidden in June and begin opening sometime in July.
 As the only high trailhead in the range serviced by a paved road, spring trips from Elkhart Park are common.
 The road is plowed to within about 2.5 miles of its end in the winter - about 2 miles past the turnoff to White Pine.
 Wet years, the approach is heavy with mosquitos and gnats in June and July.
 An area webcam depicts current conditions.